afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 The publisher selects a namespace of their choosing, and sends an ANNOUNCE message for this namespace.

+Within the publisher namespace the publisher can send any number of audio or/and video tracks with the names of their choosing.
+The subscriber will consider all of those as part of the same synchronization gproup (timestamps aligned to the same timeline).

 Within the publisher namespace there are two tracks with fixed names: `video` and `audio`.